jvmahon/Homebridge-HomeSeer4/README.md

 ## F. Credits
 This plugin is for use with [homebridge](https://github.com/nfarina/homebridge) Apple iOS Homekit support application to support integration with the [Homeseer V3](http://www.homeseer.com/home-control-software.html) software

-Based on and includes code from [hap-nodejs](https://github.com/KhaosT/HAP-NodeJS) and [homebridge-legacy-plugins](https://github.com/nfarina/homebridge-legacy-plugins) and [homebridge-homeseer-plugin](https://github.com/jrhubott/homebridge-homeseer) and others cited therei.
+Based on and includes code from [hap-nodejs](https://github.com/KhaosT/HAP-NodeJS) and [homebridge-legacy-plugins](https://github.com/nfarina/homebridge-legacy-plugins) and [homebridge-homeseer-plugin](https://github.com/jrhubott/homebridge-homeseer) and others cited therein.